 - 1. If the supply fan proving switch has closed, the unit will not operate (when connected to RTOM), check the fan motor, belts, and proving switch. - 2.
-If the clogged filter switch has closed, check the filters.
+Clogged filter switch has closed, check the filters.

 Simultaneous Heat and Cool Failure